Call for Scientific and Quality Improvement Project Papers and Posters

 - Authors: Do not list authors or commercial relationships in the body of the abstract.
 Please consult with your co-authors on how they would like their names to appear prior to submitting the abstract.

-- Conflict of Interest: All primary authors and co-authors are required to disclose potential conflicts of interest prior to submitting the abstract.
+- Conflicts of Interest: All primary authors and co-authors are required to disclose potential conflicts of interest prior to submitting the abstract.

 - Abstracts should reflect one of the listed keywords.